 Accessing Secure Authentication Tools

 Secure Authentication Tools can be accessed by going to infosec.missouri.edu and clicking on the Secure Authentication toolkit in the left-hand navigation.
-The tool options are as follows:
+The tool options are also available in the Tools section to the right.

 What is the purpose of Secure Authentication?

-Secure Authentication provides two-factor authentication (2FA) services for IT systems containing confidential information.
+Secure Authentication provides multi-factor authentication (MFA) services for IT systems containing confidential information.
 Passwords by themselves are increasingly an insufficient security measure for a number of reasons.
-2FA technologies protect resources by introducing an additional ‘factor’ – something you have on your person or know in addition to a password, in this case a passkey or code.
+MFA technologies protect resources by introducing an additional ‘factor’ – something you have on your person or know in addition to a password, in this case a passkey or code.

 *Note: This will not include password reset for Office 365 student accounts and sponsored accounts at this time.